-People who abuse or are addicted to Ambien may display a number of signs that are noticeable to others.
+People who use or are addicted to Ambien may display a number of signs that are noticeable to others.
 Sometimes these signs are only noticeable after an individual has been abusing the drug for several weeks or months.
-The more severe the abuse, the more obvious the signs will likely be.
+The more severe the use, the more obvious the signs will likely be.

 Common signs that someone is abusing zolpidem may include:

 - lying about using Ambien or about how much is being used